ethan-davies/MinecraftCosmeticAPI/README.md

 # MinecraftCosmeticAPI
 This is the Minecraft cosmetic API designed to be used along side the [MinecraftWebSocket](https://github.com/ethan-davies/MinecraftWebSocket) project.
-Just as a heads up, this repository is incapible of being an actual API without tweaking *yet*.
-However, is this is confirmed to change in the future (You will still need to implement your own code connecting it to your database).
+Just as a heads up, this repository is incapible of working as an actual API without adding you're own custom database integration code.

 ## Getting Started